rohany/StandardML-GPU/docs/index.md

 While our primitives beat Thrust, there are better libraries to compare implementations against, such as CUB.
-Additionally, we can see that while our performance on primitives was better, in a program that used a group of primitives in conjunction with each other, we werent able to beat Thrust quite as handily, which means that we can definately work to pipeline and group operations together better.
+Additionally, we can see that while our performance on primitives was better, in a program that used a group of primitives in conjunction with each other, we werent able to beat Thrust quite as handily, which means that we can definitely work to pipeline and group operations together better.

 ## Conclusion